devAyushDubey/ARPoster2021_Innogeeks/README.md

 >Image Target:

-## This is a repo containg project files for Innogeeks 2021 Recruitment AR Poster Application..
+## This is a repo containg project files for Innogeeks 2021 Recruitment AR Poster Application.

 ### Description
 The AR app has many different section and views for the interaction and user interface and a single scene.
 It has UI logic and animations, domain intoductions etc.